Designing a performance tracking tool to measure and improve company culture

 Asynchronous work setting

-Dragonfish was the first project I worked on during the pandemic.
-Because of this, all workshops, meetings, user interviews, and design reviews needed to be done remotely.
-This taught me the power of a process and using the right tools to align people to work collaboratively, especially within a changing environment.
+This was the first fully remote project I worked on during the pandemic.
+Running workshops, interviews, and reviews entirely online taught me the importance of structure, clear communication, and using the right tools to keep cross-functional teams aligned in a distributed environment.

 Choosing what we won't do